Being a solo practitioner does not have to mean going it alone.

 I used to be right where you are now.
 Long before becoming a seven-figure law firm owner, I was killing myself working for law firms that were cutthroat, unhappy, and underpaid work environments.
 I questioned, “Is this what being a lawyer is really all about?”
 Of course not, but even without a clear alternative in sight I decided that no level of job security was worth my personal sense of well-being.
 I quit and headed out on my own.

 While my leap of faith has ultimately carried me far, those first years of running a solo business were a personal training ground of trial and error.
 Lots and lots of error.
 I was practicing in Mexico and expecting my first son when a hurricane took our material possessions (that’s all, thankfully).
 I no longer had the luxury of “just getting by.”
 I quickly decided that I would run my law firm as a true business and no longer as some sort of legal charity center.
-And the rest, as they say, is history.
+And now I have grown my law firm to multiple 7-figures and have a staff of over 50 people.

 More powerful than any new management system or technique I can teach you, is this underlying truth that you are not simply running a law firm, but a business.
 Done correctly–as I will guide you step-by-step–it becomes your key to unlocking the door to a truly better life.